 Factors affecting the energy of orbitals:

 - For a given value of the principal quantum number, the s orbital electron will be more tightly bound to the nucleus than p orbital electron, which is more tightly bound in comparison to a d orbital electron.

 - S orbital electrons will have a lesser amount of energy (more negative) than that of p orbital electrons which will have lesser energy than that of d orbital electrons.

 - As the extent of shielding from the nucleus is different for electrons in different orbitals, it leads to the splitting of energy levels having the same principal quantum number.
-Thus, the energy of orbitals depends upon the values of both principal quantum number (n) and azimuthal quantum number (l).
+Thus, the energy of orbitals depends upon the values of both the principal quantum number (n) and the azimuthal quantum number (l).
 Hence, the lower the value of (n + l) for an orbital, the lower is its energy.
 For the cases where we have two orbitals having the same value of (n + l), the orbital with a lower value of n (principal quantum number) will have the lower energy.

 - The energy of the orbitals in the same subshell decreases with increase in the atomic number (Zeff).

 To learn more about energies of orbitals download BYJU’S – The Learning App.